yeti/manticore-django/README.md

 * If multiple DATABASE_HOSTS are provided, i.e., Streaming Replication is enabled, then each project must have its own master and slave databases.
 The commands to archive and restore from backups are tightly coupled.

+* If the script fails in `fab all` because your project database already exists (i.e., an upgrade), you can complete the upgrade with `fab createdb:True createapp2 deploy`.

+*  Automatic failover is not implemented.
+If the master database fails, manually configure a slave database as the master.

 * If a host is removed from APPLICATION_HOSTS, CRON_HOSTS, or DATABASE_HOSTS, you have to manually remove that host entry from the Postgresql database configuration files.